Watchmaker Glossary

 True time

-Hour indicated by a sundial without correction by the equation of time.
+Time indicated by a sundial without correction by the equation of time.

-temporary time
+Temporary time

 Division of the light period of a day into a given number of hours and that of darkness into an equal number of hours.
 System commonly adopted before the introduction of the mechanical clock.